Cease-fire dossier

 Video title · Bloomberg Television

-Daniel Ten Kate; Reuters; U.N. briefing
+Who: Daniel Ten Kate; Reuters; U.N. briefing

 Bloomberg editorial and reporting voice in the segment, used here for diplomatic framing rather than personal expertise branding.